alexanderczigler/habitica/README.md

 1. Go to [Google Apps Script](https://script.google.com) and select "New project".
 2. Name the project `Habtica` (or something fitting) by clicking and editing "Untitled project" at the top of the page.
-3. Click the "+"-sign next to the "Libraries"-section to the left.
+3. Click the `+`-sign next to the "Libraries"-section to the left.
 4. Paste the "Script ID" that you copied earlier (from the `HabiticaApiClient` project).
 5. Click "Look up" and make sure to name it "HabiticaApiClient" before you add it.